NintendoLink07/MythicIOGrabber/RecentChanges.md

 - [ApplicationViewer] The applicant scrollbox now gets refreshed everytime it gets displayed..

-- [SearchPanel] The background images has a slight transparency to increase readability.
+- [SearchPanel] The background images have a slight transparency to increase readability.